InSelfControll/FortressBackup/README.md

 # 🛡️ Fortress Backup Manager

-**Fortress** is an enterprise-grade, stunning orchestration dashboard designed for modern infrastructure.
-It provides a unified, secure interface for managing disparate backup backends including **BorgBackup**, **Restic**, **Rsync**, and **Rclone**.
+**Fortress** is an enterprise-grade orchestration dashboard designed for modern infrastructure management.
+It provides a unified, secure interface for managing disparate backup engines including **BorgBackup**, **Restic**, **Rsync**, and **Rclone**.

-Featuring an **optional** AI-powered job architect, a zero-trust cryptographic vault for identity management, and native SSO integration, Fortress transforms complex CLI-based backup workflows into a streamlined, high-visibility experience.
+Featuring an automatic **SSH Deployment Service**, an AI-powered job architect, and a zero-trust cryptographic vault, Fortress simplifies complex CLI-based backup workflows into a high-visibility, professional experience.

 ---